eedeb/eedeb/README.md

 ### About Me

-Hello, I’m Mrpi314.
-I specialize in Linux development and have expertise in Python, Bash, HTML, NGINX, and CSS.
-My portfolio includes developing AI assistants and designing sophisticated web-based applications.
-I’m dedicated to pushing technological boundaries and delivering impactful solutions.
+I like to code in Python, Bash, HTML, CSS, and JavaScript.
+I like building tools to enhance AI assistants, and I also make web applications using Flask and NGINX.

 ---